Thursday, November 4, 2021

 The gala is an opportunity for those interested in Ground Zero’s mission to learn more about the ways in which the organization is growing and how they can help to be a part of that positive change.

 “When we impact youth in positive ways,” Scott says, “we prepare them to show up in their homes, school, and community as the best versions of themselves.
 Everyone benefits, and it creates a ripple effect, in which those whom they touch are better positioned to reach others as well.”

 “You don’t have to be a Christian to care about kids or the community,” Stephanie adds.
 “But you do need to care about kids to create an impact in their lives.
 This fundraiser is an opportunity to ensure we have the resources and community support to do what we do on a continual basis.”

 In their usual style of providing positive, high energy events and good times for their guests— the Fall Fundraising Gala promises to not disappoint.
 The Dunes Golf and Beach Club is sponsoring the event, which will be held at their facility.

 Attire is semi-formal; there will be a three-course dinner provided by the Dunes Club; and music by Doug McFarland.
 Keith Davis, a former NFL player for the NY Giants, will be the keynote speaker, sharing his personal story which parallels those of the teens that Ground Zero serves everyday.

 And there will be professional photo opportunities so attendees can remember a memorable night.

-Tables cost $500 for the evening, and can accomodate parties of eight.
-Single hosts are encouraged to bring guests who are intersted in learning more about Ground Zero’s Mission.
+Tables cost $500 for the evening, and can accommodate parties of eight.
+Single hosts are encouraged to bring guests who are interested in learning more about Ground Zero’s Mission.
 All proceeds will benefit Ground Zero.